OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 ## Step 1: Make a note of your ECS cluster's settings

 :::hint
-Refer to [AWS documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create_cluster.html) for detailed instructions on how to provision a new ECS cluster.
-When presented with `Select cluster compatibility` screen select the `Networking only` option, this will automatically associate your cluster with the `FARGATE` capacity provider.
+Refer to the [AWS documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create_cluster.html) for detailed instructions on how to provision a new ECS cluster.
+When presented with the `Select cluster compatibility` screen select the `Networking only` option, this will automatically associate your cluster with the `FARGATE` capacity provider.
 :::

 Configuring an ECS service for the first time can be quite intimidating due to a large number of available options.
 Fortunately, most of them are optional.
 At a minimum the following settings will need to be configured: